vyshu0111/infosys_intership/README.md

 #cmtdivyansh - if data collection and preprocessing is ready pls share it by creating a file
 i have shared the train test split code as a separate file

+# vyshnavi - what is the dataset that we are working on